openhab/openhab-docs/_addons_ios/openhabcloud/readme.md

 ![Configuration](contrib/doc/cfg.png)

-Please note, that you don't need to expose all your items in this settings dialog.
+Please note, that you should not expose all your items in this settings dialog.
+Also note that at present this feature is currently turned off.
-You just need to expose those items, which you want to be accessible by a third party service.
+You just need to expose those items, which you want to be accessible by IFTTT.
+This setting has no affect on Alexa or Google Assistant functionality.

 Alternatively, you can configure the settings in the file `conf/services/openhabcloud.cfg`: